-The best way to secure the cheapest price is to take out a policy when you're still young.
-This enables you to lock in very low premiums for a long term.
+The best way to secure the cheapest price is to take out life insurance as a young adult.
+This enables you to lock in very low premiums for an extended period of time.

 Body Mass Index (BMI) is calculated using your height and weight to determine whether you're a healthy proportion.

 Being overweight brings with it an increased risk of a number of health implications such as heart attack, type 2 diabetes and high blood pressure.

 Many of these hypokinetic conditions bring with them potentially fatal implications and as a result, present a higher risk to the insurer.

 Equally, if the applicants BMI is too low (usually below 16), your premiums will also be loaded.